mingxiaoh/chainer_for_rebase/README.md

 ## Requirements

-This preview version of ideep is tested on Ubuntu 16.04 and OS X, and examples are implemented as a suggestion for its integration of chainer v4.0.0b4.
+This preview version of iDeep is tested on Ubuntu 16.04 and OS X.

 Minimum requirements:
 - Python 2.7.6+, 3.5.2+, 3.6.0+